PDConSec/vsc-print/doc/manual.md

  - Microsoft SQL Server
  - MySql

 Why don't we support Oracle?
 We the contributors don't use it.
-If you
+If you want it, become a contributor.

 The syntax of the connection string depends on the database type.
 The samples below illustrate connection strings for each supported database engine.